Location: Live, Web-Based Training

 Session 2 is a prerequisite for Session 3

 Session 4 (Physics), 12:30 pm – 4:30pm ET

-Session 4 will provide a detailed understanding of best approaches for problem set up, materials selection for single physics and multiphysics simulations will be developed using practical examples.
-At the end of Session 4 participants will have an understanding of the following items:
+Best Approaches for problem set up, materials selection for singe physics and multiphysics simulations will be developed using practical examples.

 - Setting up the physics of a problem

 Session 2 is a prerequisite for Session 4

 Session 5 (Meshing), 12:30 pm – 4:30pm ET